-At the risk of misinterpreting what the Major said, during our conversation he acknowledged that not only ordinary Canadians should be more familiar with the Koran but that the military should teach less Clausewitz and more Koran (and I might add the sayings of the Prophet) if we hope to better counter the tactics of the Taliban and be trusted by the people we are trying to help.
+During our conversation he acknowledged that not only ordinary Canadians should be more familiar with the Koran but that the military should teach less Clausewitz and more Koran (and I might add the sayings of the Prophet) if we hope to better counter the tactics of the Taliban and be trusted by the people we are trying to help.

 Carl von Clausewitz [1780-1831] was a Prussian General and author of On War, what conventional military types consider the definitive instruction manual on modern warfare.
 I remember him from a history course as the guy who said that war was an extension of diplomacy, or more exactly "the continuation of policy by other means."
 He also argued the merits of defensive warfare.